 The SQI is a conceptual approach to describing stream health that is based on a stressor-response relationship between biology and in-stream stressors.
 Using these relationships, the index provides a categorical description of overall stream health to support high-level management decisions, while also providing descriptions of the biological, chemical, and physical components that establish the foundation of the index to further evaluate which factors may be driving stream health.
 These tiers of information represent overall stream health, biological health, and stressor condition as single, actionable categories.
 The underlying stressor-response relationships that define the categories are based on empirical models that quantify an expected likelihood of chemical or physical stressors impacting the separate components of biological condition.
 Scientists and managers can easily access different components of the SQI depending on the desired level of information within the stressor-response paradigm.

 The stressor-response model used by the SQI uses biological endpoints as indicators of beneficial uses for wadeable streams and water chemistry and physical habitat measurements as stressors that are empirically linked to biological condition.
+Because biological indicators provide direct measures of aquatic life, whereas physical and chemical measures provide ancillary information about the stressors that may affect aquatic life, it was crucial to combine these indicators in a way that preserve the different types of information they provide (as opposed to treating them as equivalent lines of evidence that could be “averaged” to assess overall condition).
+Similarly, we wanted to combine stressor measures that reflect their aggregate impacts on aquatic life.

+[Need a broader topic sentence on our approach to selecting indicators?]

+[I’m struggling with how much detail to provide here vs below.
+What do we need in this intro?
+I recommend deleting everything highlighted below, and instead putting in the appropriate sections]

-Biological indices for aquatic macroinvertebrates and algal communities have been developed for California streams and both indices are used as complementary lines of evidence within the SQI.
-Multiple taxa groups provide a more balanced indication of biological condition that can confirm overall stream health or provide additional diagnostic information about stressors as different communities may respond to different characteristics of stream habitat.
-Water chemistry stressors were those that commonly affect biological condition in perennial streams, such as nutrients and conductivity.
-Likewise, physical habitat was described generally as flow, channel, and riparian condition observed at a site.
+We used quantitative bioassessment indices as measures of biological condition.
+Bioassessment indices for benthic macroinvertebrates and algal communities have been developed for California streams (Mazor et al. 2016, Theroux et al. in review), and both indices are used as complementary lines of evidence within the SQI.
+Analysis of multiple assemblages provide a more balanced indication of biological condition that can confirm overall stream health, and may also provide additional diagnostic information about stressors (as different communities may respond to different characteristics of stream habitat).

+We selected water chemistry stressors that are those that are strongly associated with biological condition in perennial streams, namely nutrients and conductivity.
+Likewise, we selected physical habitat metrics was described generally as flow, channel, and riparian condition observed at a site.
 Although physical habitat can be considered a response metric of stream health depending on the context, physical habitat herein is considered a stressor that can affect biological condition at different taxonomic levels within the stressor-response model.

-Response components
+Biological response components of the SQI